-FURTHER GUIDANCE FOR AN MO'S RISK ASSESSMENT AND BUSINESS/CUSTOMER RISK RATING
+FURTHER GUIDANCE FOR AN MO's RISK ASSESSMENT AND BUSINESS/CUSTOMER RISK PROFILING

-AML/CFT & PF RISK ASSESSMENT AND RATING - OVERVIEW
+ML/FT & PF RISK ASSESSMENT AND PROFILING - OVERVIEW

-This heading explains the concept of an MO's assessment and management of its ML/TF & PF risks (including assignment of risk rating scores of business/customer ML/TF & PF risks into the categories of "low risk", "medium risk" and "high risk").
+This heading explains the concept of an MO's assessment and management of its ML/TF & PF risks (including assignment of risk profiling scores of business/customer ML/TF & PF risks into the categories of "low risk", "medium risk" and "high risk").
 The notes relating to risk assessment, customer risk factors, geographic or country risk factors, product, service and delivery channel risk factors and risk variables are primarily sourced from the FATF Recommendation 1 on Risk Assessment and Recommendation 10 on Customer Due Diligence and the accompanying Interpretative Notes.

-The same risk management principles that an MO uses in traditional operational areas shall be applied to assessing and managing AML/CFT & PF risk.
-A well-developed risk assessment and rating will assist in identifying an MO's AML/CFT risk profile and properly rating its business/customer ML/TF & PF risk.
-Understanding the risk profile enables an MO to apply appropriate risk management processes to the AML/CFT & PF compliance program to mitigate risk.
+The same risk management principles that an MO uses in traditional operational areas shall be applied to assessing and managing ML/FT & PF risk.
+A well-developed risk assessment and profiling will assist in identifying an MO's ML/FT&PF risk profile and properly rating its business/customer ML/TF & PF risk.
+Understanding the risk profile enables an MO to apply appropriate risk management processes to the ML/FT & PF Compliance Programme to mitigate risk.
 This risk assessment process enables management to better identify and mitigate gaps in an MO's controls.

-AML/CFT & PF risk assessment and rating generally involves two steps: first, identify the specific risk categories (i.e., for customers, countries or geographic areas; and products, services, transactions or delivery channels) unique to an MO; and second, conduct a more detailed analysis of the data identified to better assess the risk within these categories and risk rating each customer.
+ML/FT & PF risk assessment and rating generally involves two steps: first, identify the specific risk categories (i.e., for customers, countries or geographic areas; and products, services, transactions or delivery channels) unique to an MO; and second, conduct a more detailed analysis of the data identified to better assess the risk within these categories and risk rating each customer.